Pot is becoming a high-tech agribusiness, and that's weird for some marijuana growers

 Computer analysis is available now, too.

-Growers with small crops could remember their experiments and methods, said Jeanette Horton-Ward, communications vice president at MJ Freeway.
-Her "cannabis technology platform" company offers data analysis tools so growers "can decide what plants to grow [based on] better yields, fast turnaround or the best sell-through into the market," she said.
+Growers with small crops may remember their experiments and methods, said Jeanette Horton-Ward, communications vice president at MJ Freeway.
+But for those with bigger crops, her "cannabis technology platform" company offers data analysis tools so growers "can decide what plants to grow [based on] better yields, fast turnaround or the best sell-through into the market," she said.

 Cannabis connoisseurs